IsmailC1/YelpCamp/README.md

 above without refering to their definitions even though I had to do it in the very beginning.
 [by the way...
 I am still doing it :) ]

-Thank You Colt for such the beautifull Application !!!
+Thank You Colt for such the beautiful Application !!!
 You are the best!!